Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Introduction

 \textbf{Existing works and gap.} Understanding the performance behavior of configurable systems can enable (i) performance debugging~\cite{SGAK:ESECFSE15,GSKA:SPPEXA}, (ii) performance tuning~\cite{H:CACM,SHM:LIO,H:AS,VPGFC:ICPE17,HPHL:ICSE15,WWHJK:GECCO15,NMSA:Arxive17,MARC:SPLC13,ORGC:SPLC14}, and (iii) architecture adaptation~\cite{JGAP:CSMR13,ABDD:VISSOFT13,KK:WSR16,JVKSK:SEAMS17,HSCMAR:SIGPLAN,FHM:FSE15,EEM:TSE,EEM:FSE10}.
-A common strategy to build performance influence models--regression models that explain the influence of individual options and their interactions~\cite{SGAK:ESECFSE15,VPGFC:ICPE17,GCASW:ASE13,pereira2019learning}.
-These approaches are adept at inferring the correlations between configuration options and performance objectives, however, performance influence models suffer from several shortcomings (see Section \ref{sec:motivation}): (i) they become ~\emph{unreliable in unseen environments} and (ii) ~\emph{produce incorrect explanations}.
+A common strategy is to build performance influence models such as regression models that explain the influence of individual options and their interactions~\cite{SGAK:ESECFSE15,VPGFC:ICPE17,GCASW:ASE13,pereira2019learning}.
+These approaches are adept at inferring the correlations between configuration options and performance objectives, however, as illustrated in~\fig{intro_fig} performance influence models suffer from several shortcomings (detailed in \S\ref{sec:motivation}): (i) they become ~\emph{unreliable in unseen environments} and (ii) ~\emph{produce incorrect explanations}.